 The OBU Honors Program is a curricular program including a range of enhanced courses and experiences available to qualified students who elect to participate in them.
 Normally, students begin in this program in the first semester of the freshman year; its component parts are spread across the student's years at OBU.
-For more specific information, see the introduction to "Honors" section of the catalog.
+For more specific information, see the Honors Program section on the OBU website.